California Short Term Rental Laws

 Summer may earn a commission at no extra cost to you if you purchase through links on this site.
 Learn more

-The State of California has been one of the most profitable vacation rental markets for investors and hosts since the launch of the Airbnb platform.
+California has been one of the most profitable vacation rental markets for investors and hosts since the launch of the Airbnb platform.
 Before starting an Airbnb business, property owners need to check out the California short term rental laws to know what they are allowed to do and what they are not allowed to do in their city and zoning district.

 While California does not have statewide regulations for vacation rentals, most cities in the state have imposed their own regulations.
 In some cases, they can be very restrictive, and hosts need to comply with rules in order to avoid hefty fines.